Below you will find the latest new Vikings stadium Q&A, updated on January 27, 2014. Click the links below to jump to various sections of the Q&A.

 Who will own and operate the stadium?

-The stadium will be owned by the State of Minnesota, specifically under the guidance of the MSFA.
-The public body made up of three appointees by the governor and two by the mayor of Minneapolis, includes the following individuals:
+The stadium will be owned and operated by the MSFA, a public body and political subdivision of the State of Minnesota.
+This public body is made up of three appointees by the governor and two by the mayor of Minneapolis and includes the following individuals:

 Michele Kelm Helgen, Chair

-Duane Benson – former State Senator and linebacker for the Oakland Raiders
+Duane Benson, Treasurer – former State Senator and NFL alum

 Barbara Butts-Williams, PhD – Dean of Business, School of Business and Technology, Capella University